 - Butter or spray a 9-inch (20x20cm) square baking pan and line it with a strip of parchment paper.
 See Notes below.

-- In a large bowl, melt butter and chocolate, see Notes below for methods.
+- In a large bowl, melt ¾ cup unsalted butter and 6 ounces semisweet chocolate in the microwave or double boiler.
+See Notes below for methods.

-- Add the sugar and mix for 30 seconds.
+- Add 1 cup white sugar and mix for 30 seconds.

-- Add the eggs and beat by hand until very well mixed.
+- Add 3 large eggs and beat by hand until very well mixed.

-- Add the dry ingredients, sifted (flour, cocoa, and salt).
+- Add the dry ingredients, sifted (¾ cups all-purpose flour, 1 tablespoon unsweetened cocoa powder and ½ teaspoon salt).
 Fold well until the batter is shiny and smooth.

-- Pour the chocolate mixture into the prepared pan and sprinkle with the Halloween sprinkles.
+- Pour the chocolate mixture into the prepared pan and sprinkle with edible Halloween sprinkles.

 - Bake for 20-25 minutes, until slightly jiggly in the middle.

-- Remove from the oven and immediately press candy eyes on top.
+- Remove from the oven and immediately press edible candy eyes on top.

 - Let cool for 10 minutes and run a smooth-bladed knife along the edges to loosen up any stuck bits.